 Standing in the safety run out and turning right.
 At the back of the arena at most shows there will be a line giving space for incoming riders to safely let their ponies slow down.
-If a rider is stopped in this area this is dangerous and will result in an elimination All ponies must turn right at the end of the race.
+If a rider is stopped in this area this is dangerous and can be either a warning or an elimination by the officials.
+All ponies must turn right at the end of the race.
 If a rider turns left at the end of the race, they may also be given a warning or an elimination by the officials.
-Riders that have completed the race may cross the start line to make space for other riders and/or allow their horse to come to a more natural stop.
-When doing this though they must not be in someone else's lane, so this should only be on the near or far side of the arena.
+At the far side of the arena an extra lane marked with blue poles will be in place as well as a line that goes up the arena, this is the runout shoot for the riders coming round the corner.
+Riders should make use of it to allow their horse to come to a natural stop, keep off the fence and look before turning back as other riders will also be coming up the shoot.